BredSec/SSHCrack/README.md

 The idea came from a video by David Bombal interviewing with a hacker who's efforts were against the Russian Federation in assistance of Ukraine.
 He mainly hacked Russia's SCADA systems along with assistance from Shodan.
 My idea was to basically automate this process by iterating through a large number of targets utilizing python's pseudo multi threading for faster cracking.

-Currently this tool is only developed for Windows operating systems and for SSH, FTP, and SFTP cracking.
+Currently this tool is only developed for Windows operating systems and for SSH, FTP, SFTP, and Telnet cracking.
 Future versions will include Linux compatability as well as other common ports.

 **DISCLAIMER: Do Not Use This Tool For Any Illegal Purposes.
 I Am NOT Liable For Any Damages Caused By Using This Tool.
 This Is Purely For Educational And Learning Purposes.**